mblackstock/node-red-contrib-influxdb/README.md

     ];
     return msg;

 Note how timestamps are specified - the number of milliseconds since 1 January 1970 00:00:00 UTC.
+In this case do not forget to set "ms" in "Time Precision" (Advanced Query Options) of the "Influx Out Node".

 ### The Batch Output Node